DR4G0NW4RR10R/Pokemon-Battle-Simulator/README.md

 them up against each other!
 If you do this, you will be prompted to enter information for these Pokémon.

-Please note that currently, Status, Abilities, and Pokémon Nature are unimplemented, they cannnot be utilized in battle.
+Please note that currently Statuses, Abilities, and Pokémon Natures are unimplemented, they cannnot be utilized in battle.